MaoZiming/papers/4-distributed-systems/49-orleans.md

 # Introduction
 * Building interactive services that are scalable and reliable is hard.
-* Target workload: Interactive, latency-sensistive, run for a finite amounts of time
+* Target workload: Interactive, **latency-sensistive**, run for a finite amounts of time
 * Implementing virtual actors with a limited underlying number of physical actors
 * Object-Oriented Approach to accessing classes.
 * Raised the **level of the actor abstraction**.